• Skip to primary navigation

 • For more pumpkin flavor, add an additional tablespoon or more of pumpkin puree.

-• To adjust the sweetness, add more or less maple syrup to increase or decrease the sweetness.
+• To adjust the sweetness, add more or less maple syrup.

 Related Recipes